wzhings/itmAFA/README.md

 ### Acknowledgements

-Our implementation is based on [SCAN](https://github.com/kuanghuei/SCAN), [vsepp](https://github.com/fartashf/vsepp), [vse_infty](https://github.com/woodfrog/vse_infty), and other repositories.
+Our implementations are based on [SCAN](https://github.com/kuanghuei/SCAN), [vsepp](https://github.com/fartashf/vsepp), [vse_infty](https://github.com/woodfrog/vse_infty), and other repositories.
 We give credit to all these researchers and sincerely appreciate their contributions.